flynn5/docker-freenet/README.md

 If you use docker-compose, see the example in the attached `docker-compose.yml`.

+(Note.
+By default, Freenet only allows access to fproxy at 8888 from localhost.
+Hence if the container is run with port-mapping instead of host-mapping, i.e : replace --net=host and instead have:

+    docker run --name freenet -p 127.0.0.1:8888:8888 -p 127.0.0.1:9481:9481 -p 12345:12345/udp -p 12346:12346/udp  flynn5/freenet

+or similar, this will result in freenet ignoring requests from dockerhost.
+The reason being that running under port-mapping creates a distinct network address space for the image - distinct from dockerhost - and hence freenet no longer sees dockerhost as localhost.
+Therefore best to use host-mapping at least for setup, where allowedhosts can be modified.)

 Freenet opens two UDP Ports for communication with the outside world.
-By default this image uses 12345 & 123456, which can be overwritten by setting the environment variables `darknetport` and `opennetport` to the desired port number (see above and in the `docker-compose.yml`).
+By default this image uses 12345 & 12346, which can be overwritten by setting the environment variables `darknetport` and `opennetport` to the desired port number (see above and in the `docker-compose.yml`).